bneron/CRAW_singularity/doc/source/inputs-outputs.rst

 Inputs
 ------

+craw_coverage* need a file bam or wig to compute coverage and an annotation file to specify on which regions to compute these coverages.

 bam file
 ^^^^^^^^

-*craw_coverage* need a file of alignment reads called bam file. a bam file is a short DNA sequence read alignments in the Binary Alignment/Map format (.bam).
+*craw_coverage* can use a file of alignment reads called bam file. a bam file is a short DNA sequence read alignments in the Binary Alignment/Map format (.bam).
 *craw_coverage* needs also the corresponding index file (bai).
 The index file must be located beside the bam file with the same name instead to have the *.bam* extension it end by *.bai* extension.